 - Check the page carefully to see if there are any special requirements for the password of this site.

-- Using the same process you used to create a new passphrase for logging into Bitwarden, create a new password or passphrase for the current website.
-If necessary, make adjustments to the way Bitwarden generates the password or passphrase to match special requirements of the website.
-Within the limits imposed by the website whose password you are changing, we suggest you create a password with a length of 20 characters.
+- Using the process outlined above, create a new password or passphrase for the current website.
+If necessary, make adjustments to the way NordPass generates the password or passphrase to match special requirements of the website.
+Within the limits imposed by the website, we suggest you create a password with a length of 20 characters.
 That is overkill for current circumstances, but provides some protection against further advances in hacker technology.

 - Select Copy Password, and paste it in where necessary to replace the site’s old password with the one you just created, and continue with that site’s password change process.
-When you log into the site for the first time with your new password.
-Bitwarden will ask you if you want to save the login credentials for the site, which of course you do.
+When you log into the site for the first time with your new password, NordPass will ask you if you want to save the login credentials for the site, which of course you do.

 - Once you complete the process for this site, move on to the next website with a weak password.

-This process may be time-consuming if you have weak passwords for numerous sites, but once you update a site and its information is stored in Bitwarden, logging in becomes fast and easy.
+This process may be time-consuming if you have weak passwords for numerous sites, but once you update a site and its information is stored in NordPass, logging in becomes fast and easy.

 Using your strong passwords

 Using your new strong passwords is super simple.
-Make sure to login to Bitwarden before you go on.
+Make sure to login to NordPass before you go on.

 - Navigate to the login page of a site for which you have generated a new password.